cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 > Note that in the current version the validator set of the consumer chain is entirely provided by the provider chain.

+Both the provider and the consumer chains are [application-specific blockchains](https://docs.cosmos.network/v0.44/intro/why-app-specific.html), i.e., the state-machine is typically connected to the underlying consensus engine via an interface called the [ABCI](https://docs.tendermint.com/v0.34/spec/abci/).
+Thus, we refer to the state-machine as an ABCI application.
+For ease of presentation, this specification considers a modular paradigm, i.e., the functionality of the ABCI application is separated into multiple modules, like the approach adopted by [Cosmos SDK](https://docs.cosmos.network/v0.44/basics/app-anatomy.html#modules).

 **CCV Module**: The module that implements the CCV protocol.
 Both the provider and the consumer chains have each their own CCV module.
 Furthermore, the functionalities provided by the CCV module differ between the provider chain and the consumer chain.
 For brevity, we use *provider CCV module* and *consumer CCV module* to refer to the CCV modules on the provider chain and on the consumer chain, respectively.

 **CCV Channel**: A unique, ordered IBC channel (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)) that is used by the two CCV modules to exchange IBC packets (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)).